ALUNBRIG tablets should be swallowed whole. Do not crush or chew tablets.

 Store at controlled room temperature 68°F to 77°F (20°C to 25°C).
 Excursion is permitted between 59°F to 86°F (15°C to 30°C)

-Avoid concomitant use with strong CYP3A inhibitors.
-If concomitant use of a strong CYP3A inhibitor is unavoidable, reduce the dose of ALUNBRIG
+Avoid coadministration with strong or moderate CYP3A inhibitors.
+If coadministration of a strong or moderate CYP3A inhibitor cannot be avoided, reduce the dose of ALUNBRIG

-Coadministration of ALUNBRIG with CYP3A substrates, including hormonal contraceptives, can result in decreased concentrations and loss of efficacy of CYP3A substrates
+Coadministration of ALUNBRIG with sensitive CYP3A substrates, including hormonal contraceptives, can result in decreased concentrations and loss of efficacy of sensitive CYP3A substrates

 Pregnancy: ALUNBRIG can cause fetal harm.
 Advise females of reproductive potential of the potential risk to a fetus

 Lactation: There are no data regarding the secretion of brigatinib in human milk or its effects on the breastfed infant or milk production.
 Because of the potential adverse reactions in breastfed infants, advise lactating women not to breastfeed during treatment with ALUNBRIG

 Females and Males of Reproductive Potential: Verify pregnancy status in females of reproductive potential prior to initiating ALUNBRIG.
 Advise females of reproductive potential to use effective contraception during treatment and for at least 4 months after the final dose.
 Advise males with female partners of reproductive potential to use effective contraception during treatment and for at least 3 months after final dose.
 ALUNBRIG may cause reduced fertility in males

 Pediatric: The safety and effectiveness of ALUNBRIG in pediatric patients have not been established